TRUSTED BY OVER 82,000 GROWING BUMPS

 5. Use a pregnancy pillow

 Sleeping in your second and third trimesters is no joke.
-It's advised not to sleep on your back or tummy, it's difficult to change your sleeping position, and all those aches and niggles can keep you awake.
+It's advised not to sleep on your back or tummy, as it's difficult to change your sleeping position, and all those aches and niggles can keep you awake.

 A pregnancy pillow keeps you well supported, in a side sleeping position, and well-cushioned.
-The right pillow will also ease the pressure on your hips, back, shoulders, and legs, so you can sleep restfully and wake up refreshed.
+The right pillow will also ease the pressure on

+your hips, back, shoulders, and legs, so you can sleep restfully and wake up refreshed.
 If you're searching for a premium maternity pillow set that will give you sleep relief and peace of mind overnight, check out the best-selling Sleepybelly pillows.

 Sleeping Better As a Mum-To-Be